Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Authenticating with the @azure/msal-browser Public Client

-While `@azure/identity` provides some browser support, for users that need the full set of features provided by `@azure/msal-browser`, it is possible to implement a `TokenCredential` on top of MSAL's public API for the browsers.
+While `@azure/identity` provides some browser support, for users that need the complete set of features offered by `@azure/msal-browser`, it is possible to implement a `TokenCredential` on top of MSAL's public API for the browsers.

 You'll need to install the [@azure/msal-browser][msal_browser_npm] and the the [@azure/core-auth][core_auth] package for this sample.